101 must-visit UK attractions for families in 2022

 With 450 miles of coastline and two national parks, Devon is a haven for outdoor loving families.
 We love it so much that we moved here!

 But as well as exploring nature at it’s finest there’s plenty of family attractions in Devon.
-Whether your kids want to visit a Devon theme park, pick from more than 40 things to do in Plymouth or meet zoo animals you’ll be spoilt for choice.
+Whether your kids want to visit a Devon theme park, pick from more than 40 things to do in Plymouth, meet zoo animals or visit a Devon castle you’ll be spoilt for choice.

 Of course, there’s also lots of purse-friendly things to do like visiting the beaches, walking on Dartmoor and visiting the many free family attractions in Devon.